johana-code/senior-code-test/README.md

 # Testing
- - ### Question 1,Question 2 and Question 4
+ - ### Question 1 and Question 2

-	- run the command `npm run test` from the root of the senior code test repository in order to run all test suites for Question 1, Question 2 and Question 4
+	- run the command `npm run test` from the root of the senior code test repository in order to run all test suites for Question 1 and Question 2

 - ### Question 3

 	- cd into the q3 folder